Welcome to the eighth step in our free self-paced course to help you set up your own personal or professional educator blog!

 Back to Top

-Google Drive allows you upload video files up to 10 GB in size on your desktop computer or using the Google Drive app on your mobile app, and share them with select people or embed them into posts and websites.
+Google Drive allows you upload video files up to 10 GB in size on your desktop computer or using the Google Drive app on your mobile device.
+You can then share them with select people or embed them into posts and websites.

 Google Drive is a popular video hosting option for schools using Google Apps for education.
 Many of our Google Apps for education schools upload their videos to Google Drive and use the embed code to add to their posts.